igorasantos/Tec-Web-exercises/3/BD/courseware/A10/README.md

 _by page in the courseware_

 ## Before (with `.my.cnf` setted)
+In the MySQL Server terminal:
 ``` sql
 CREATE DATABASE a10locadora;
 CREATE DATABASE a10vids;
 CREATE DATABASE a10sistEdu;
 exit;
 ```
+In the Bash terminal:
 ``` bash
 mysqldump a09locadora | mysql a10locadora
 mysqldump a09vids | mysql a10vids